-Closing in on the 2nd half on 2018, it’s an appropriate time for roofing companies to assess their digital marketing progress, most specifically, their company website.
-Hopefully the individual or company who handles your internet marketing services has incorporated measurement tools such as Google Analytics in order to produce quantifiable data for analysis.
-Below, Roofing Webmasters will detail checkpoints for roofers to assess in regards to their company’s progress or lack thereof.
-Take a look:
+It’s an appropriate time for roofing companies to assess their digital marketing progress, specifically their roofing websites.
+Hopefully, the individual or company that handles your internet marketing services has incorporated measurement tools such as Google Analytics to produce quantifiable data for analysis.
+Below, Roofing Webmasters will detail checkpoints for roofers to assess regarding their company’s progress or lack thereof.

-While the end goal is clearly defined (gain customers), in order to improve its likelihood, the process of getting there must be measurable.
-Google Analytics is a powerful tool that empowers roofing companies to measure every digital action that takes place on their website.
+While the end goal is clearly defined (gain customers), to improve its likelihood, the process of getting there must be measurable.
+Google Analytics is a powerful tool that empowers roofing companies to measure every digital action on their website.
 Furthermore, it generates reports that separate the data into various contexts.
-These reports will be invaluable when finding areas in which your website requires improvement, and aids companies in properly investing their resources.
+These reports will be invaluable when finding areas where your website requires improvement and aid companies by adequately investing their resources.
 Behavioral metrics to consider include:

 - Average Page Views Per Visit: The average number of pages viewed by a website visitor per visit

-- Bounce Rate: The rate by which users exit your website immediately after entrance
+- Bounce Rate: The rate by which users exit your website immediately after the entrance

 - Rate of Return Visitors: The ratio by which former website visitors return on a separate occasion